-JavaScript Data Grid: Quick Filter
+JavaScript Grid: Quick Filter | AG Grid

-In addition to the column specific filtering, a 'quick filter' (influenced by how filtering is done in Google's Gmail) can also be applied.
-Set the quick filter by using the Grid's API:
+Quick Filter is a piece of text given to the grid (typically the user will type it in somewhere in your application) that is used to filter rows by comparing against the data in all columns.
+This can be used in addition to column-specific filtering.

+Setting the Quick Filter

-The quick filter text will check all words provided against the full row.
-For example if the text provided is "Tony Ireland", the quick filter will only include rows with both "Tony" AND "Ireland" in them.
+The provided Quick Filter text will be split into words, and each word will be compared against the row.
+A word matches the row if the string value of any of the columns contains the word (the check is case insensitive).
+All words must match the row for it to be included.
+For example, if the text is "Tony Ireland", the Quick Filter will only include rows with both "Tony" AND "Ireland" in them.

 Overriding the Quick Filter Value

-If your data contains complex objects, the quick filter will end up comparing against
+If your data contains complex objects, the Quick Filter will end up comparing against

 [object Object] instead of searchable string values.
+In this case you will need to implement

 Alternatively, you might want to format string values specifically for searching (e.g. replace accented characters in strings, or remove commas from numbers).

-If you want to do this, provide
+Finally, if you want a column to be ignored by the Quick Filter, have

 const gridOptions = {